Pet food: Bird food

 Bird foods are used both in birdfeeders and to feed pet birds.
 It typically consist of a variety of seeds.
 However, not all birds eat seeds.
 Nectar (essentially sugar water) attracts hummingbirds.

+Carnivoran pets

 Cat food

-Cats are obligate carnivores, though most commercial cat food contains both animal and plant material supplemented with vitamins, minerals and other nutrients.
+Cats are obligate carnivores, which means that they have a nutritional requirement for nutrients that are only naturally found in cats.
 Cat food is formulated to address the specific nutritional requirements of cats, in particular containing the amino acid taurine, as cats cannot thrive on taurine-deficient food.
 Optimal levels of taurine for cat food have been established by the Waltham Centre for Pet Nutrition.
+Modern standards such as those established by the AAFCO specify not only taurine amounts, but also amounts of every essential nutrient.

+Most commercial cat food contains both animal and plant material supplemented with vitamins, minerals and other nutrients.
+Cats absorb plant proteins quite well: their protein absorption is increased when half of their protein intake is switched to a plant-based source.

 Dog food

 Recommendations differ on what diet is best for dogs.
 Some people argue dogs have thrived on leftovers and scraps from their human owners for thousands of years, and commercial dog foods (which have only been available for the past century) contain poor-quality meats, additives, and other ingredients dogs should not ingest, or that commercial dog food is not nutritionally sufficient for their dogs.
 Many commercial brands are formulated using insights gained from scientific nutritional studies.

+Many dog food manufacturers refer to AAFCO standards to ensure the safety of their dog food.
+AAFCO is a collaborative organization involving feed control officers and regulatory authorities from the United States and Canada.
+It plays an important role in ensuring the safety and quality of pet food and animal feed, providing reliable standards for the entire industry.
+However, AAFCO itself does not have the authority to create laws.
+Instead, its standards serve as the basis for individual states, regions, and federal governments in the U.S. and Canada to establish and enforce laws and regulations regarding pet food.

+Additionally, based on the recommended nutritional guidelines for dog food and cat food that AAFCO published in 1993, nutritional standards have been set for different life stages (growth stage for puppies and maintenance stage for adult dogs).
+Many dog food manufacturers now refer to these standards.
+The latest AAFCO standard was published in 2013.